-^{152.} Waste arisings, transfers and disposals will be monitored by each appointed Contractor(s), through the SWMP, with this information being input by them into an online document management system to consolidate the waste figures for the onshore project works.
+Waste arisings, transfers and disposals will be monitored by each appointed Contractor(s), through the SWMP, with this information being input by them into an online document management system to consolidate the waste figures for the onshore project works.

 Day to day monitoring of waste management and the storage facilities will be undertaken by both the Contractor's environmental management representative and EnvCoW throughout the construction phase.

-15. PROTECTION OF SURFACE AND GROUNDWATER RESOURCES
+14. PROTECTION OF SURFACE AND GROUNDWATER RESOURCES

-- A Surface and Foul Water Drainage Management Plan (SFWDMP) (EA3-LDC-CNS-REP-IBR-000081) has been prepared for the onshore cable works in fulfilment of DCO Requirement 18 and 22 (2) (a) and is attached as Appendix 1.
-The SFWDMP sets out the methods for the collection, treatment and storage of surface and foul water associated with the construction works to prevent any adverse impact on water quality.
-A summary of the objectives and control measures is provided below; however, please refer to Appendix 1 for full details. - A Flood Plan is included in Appendix 2 and a Watercourse Crossing Method Statement is included as Appendix 12.
-In accordance with the Land Drainage Act 1991 and local byelaws, where required the Principal Contractor will seek written consent from the East Suffolk Internal Drainage Board (IDB) on the final methodology for any temporary or permanent works (such as watercourse crossing) associated with Ordinary watercourses within the East Suffolk Internal Drainage District.
+- A Surface and Foul Water Drainage Management Plan (SFWDMP) (EA3-LDC-CNS-REP-IBR-000037) has been prepared for the Playford Corner Works in fulfilment of DCO Requirement 18 and 22 (2) (a) and is attached as Appendix 1.
+The SWDMP sets out the methods for the collection, treatment and storage of surface and foul water associated with the construction works to prevent any adverse impact on water quality.
+A summary of the objectives and control measures is provided below; however, please refer to Appendix 1 for full details. - A Flood Plan is included in Appendix 2.
+The Playford Corner Works will not require any watercourse crossings and, therefore, it has been agreed with ESC/SCC that a Watercourse Crossing Method Statement is not required to accompany the CoCP. - In accordance with the Land Drainage Act 1991 and local byelaws, where required the Principal Contractor will seek written consent from the East Suffolk Internal Drainage Board (IDB) on the final methodology for any temporary or permanent works (such as surface water discharge) associated with Ordinary watercourses within the East Suffolk Internal Drainage District.
 Written consent from the Lead Local Flood Authority will be obtained for the final methodology for any temporary or permanent works associated with Ordinary watercourse crossings outside of the East Suffolk Internal Drainage District (pursuant the Land Drainage Act 1991).

-155. The main objectives with regards to managing potential surface water and foul water drainage are as follows:

-To protect surface and groundwater by ensuring that appropriate measures are in place to prevent contaminants from entering the surrounding environment and in particular pathways that might lead to water receptors.
-An overview of proposed controls for hazardous or contaminated materials is provided in Section 11 and 12 of this CoCP.
-To comply with relevant legislation and good practice in terms of managing surface and foul water abstractions and discharges.

-To maintain and protect private water supplies during construction.
+- 141. The main objectives with regards to managing potential surface water and foul water drainage are as follows: - To protect surface and groundwater by ensuring that appropriate measures are in place to prevent contaminants from entering the surrounding environment and in particular pathways that might lead to water receptors.
+An overview of proposed controls for hazardous or contaminated materials is provided in Section 11 and 12 of this CoCP. - To comply with relevant legislation and good practice in terms of managing surface and foul water abstractions and discharges. - To maintain and protect private water supplies during construction.